-Commercial Complex - Lesson 2 (C-Complex) Aircraft Checkout Flight Dual Flight Lesson
+Commercial Multiengine - Lesson 2 (C-Multiengine 2) Aircraft Checkout Flight Dual Flight Lesson

 Scenario: You are a Commercial Pilot but you are away from your home base.
-While away you want to rent a complex airplane from a Fixed Base Operator.
+While away you want to rent a multiengine/complex airplane from a Fixed Base Operator.
 The FBO's insurance company requires that before you can be provided with insurance coverage you must receive a thorough checkout in the airplane you intend to rent.
+Insurance requirements for multiengine airplanes exceed that of single engine airplanes, so verify the minimum requirements of the insurance company before renting any airplane - you never want to rent an airplane without insurance coverage, unless you are prepared to purchase the airplane should anything happen.
 You set up a time to meet with one of the FBO's instructors to accomplish the checkout.
-The insurance company specifically requires that in addition to a complete knowledge of the complex airplane's systems and their use, the renter also demonstrate proficiency in basic flight skills.
-Specific areas of interest are: slow flight and stalls, high performance takeoff and landings, and emergency procedures.
+The insurance company specifically requires that in addition to a complete knowledge of the multiengine/complex airplane's systems and their use, the renter also demonstrate proficiency in basic flight skills.
+Specific areas of interest are: maneuvering the airplane with one engine set at zero thrust, Vmc Demonstrations, two-engine instrument approaches, crosswind and maximum performance takeoff and landings, rejected landing (two engines), and the ability to land the airplane from the traffic pattern with power on only one engine.